-

 Corporations

 A corporation is managed by a board of directors.
 Directors can only be individuals appointed by the shareholders.
-There is no restriction for shareholders to be directors.
+There is no restriction on shareholders also being directors.

 Directors are appointed for a fixed term not exceeding three fiscal years.
-In case of a plural BOD, they must appoint a chairman and a vice-chairman in their first meeting to replace the chairman in case of absence or impediment.
+In case of a board of directors, they must appoint a chairman and a vice-chairman in their first meeting to replace the chairman in case of absence or impediment.
 The chairman is the legal representative of the company.
-The terms and conditions for the Board of Directors to meet must be outlined in the bylaws.
+The terms and conditions for the board of directors to meet must be outlined in the bylaws.
 The quorum to function must be of more than the half.

 Limited Liability Company

 The SRL is managed by one or more managers.
 Managers can only be individuals appointed by the quotaholders.
-There is no restriction for quotaholders to be managers.
+There is no restriction on quotaholders also being managers.

 Managers may be appointed for a fixed term or indefinitely.
-If the management is plural, the bylaws may establish the functions that each manager is responsible for.
+If there is more than one member of management, the bylaws may establish the functions that each manager is responsible for.
 In the case of silence, it is understood that all managers are legal representatives and can act on behalf of the company.

 -